-3.5 Install the Rectifiers
+3.6 Install the Rectifiers

 - 1. Place one Rectifier into an unoccupied mounting position in the Mounting Frame without sliding it in completely. - 2.
-Click the handle on the Rectifier in order to pop it forward out of the front panel (this will also retract the latch mechanism located on the underside of the Rectifier).
-See Figure 3.7. - 3.
-Gently push the Rectifier completely into the frame.
+Push the "Safety Latch Release" located on the front of the Rectifier UP.
+Refer to Figure 3.8 for an illustration.

-Figure 3.7 Rectifier Handle and Safety Latch
+Figure 3.8 Rectifier Handle and Safety Latch

-- 4. Push the handle into the front panel of the Rectifier.
-This will lock the Rectifier securely to the frame. - 5.
-Repeat Step 1 through 4 for each of the remaining Rectifiers. - 6.
-After the Rectifiers are physically installed in the Mounting Frame, they are ready for operation immediately after power is supplied to them. - 7.
+- 3. Gently push the Rectifier into the Mounting Frame until it stops.
+Note that the Rectifier will NOT be completely seated in the Mounting Frame until the next step is performed. - 4.
+Push the "Safety Latch Release" located on the front of the Rectifier DOWN.
+Gently push the Rectifier into the Mounting Frame until it is completely seated. - 5.
+Push the Rectifier handle in and secure the Rectifier to the bay by tightening the captive fastener located on the handle. - 6.
+Repeat Step 1 through 5 for each of the remaining Rectifiers. - 7.
+After the Rectifiers are physically installed in the Mounting Frame, they are ready for operation immediately after power is supplied to them. - 8.
 On the Power System controller (MCA), update the system inventory as necessary.
 Refer to the Power System documentation for a procedure.